Vashistht/anlp-project/error_log.md

 ValueError: Trying to set a tensor of shape torch.Size([256, 2048]) in "weight" (which has shape torch.Size([2048, 2048])), this look incorrect.
     '''

+## Running with phi 1.5

+'''You are using a model of type phi to instantiate a model of type llama.
+This is not supported for all configurations of models and can yield errors.'''